How To Fit Student Loan Payments With Your Financial Goals

 Saving Is Still A Priority

-It’s sometimes assumed that all money needs to go towards debt, but building an emergency savings is definitely necessary.
+It’s sometimes assumed that all money needs to go toward debt, but building an emergency savings is a definite necessity.
 Make sure to pay yourself first, as you would a bill, to set aside money for any unexpected expenses and avoid additional debt.
-The recommendation is to have three to six months’ worth of expenses saved but you can start small and work your way up.
+It’s recommended to have three to six months’ worth of expenses saved but you can start small and work your way up gradually.

 Helpful Tips: